It’s a busy week with the emphasis on following up from the successful launch of the new logo.

 The first product to go live on our eBay account is Tshirt signed by our vice president, Matthew Lewis, who played Neville Longbottom in Harry Potter – which I photograph in preparation.

-Following the launch of the new logo I pulled together some brand guidelines which informs anyone who uses the logo on promotional material etc how to use it, colours etc. After it receives the approval from the designer of the logo I distribute it to all relevant parties.
+Following the launch of the new logo I have been compliling some brand guidelines which informs anyone who uses the logo on promotional material etc how to use it, colours etc. After it receives the approval from the designer of the logo I distribute it to all relevant parties.

-Is a home day, which proved to be an exciting day when Leeds Rhinos beat Catalan Dragons.
+Is a home day, which proves to be an exciting day when Leeds Rhinos beat Catalan Dragons.